comunica/Article-ISWC2018-Resource/content/comparison-tpf-client.md

 <img src="img/avg_c23.svg" alt="[performance-average]" class="plot">
 </center>
 <figcaption markdown="block">
-Average query evaluation times for the TPF client and Comunica for all queries.
+Average query evaluation times for the TPF client, Comunica-sort and Comunica-smallest for all queries.
 C2 and C3 are shown separately because of their higher evaluation times.
 </figcaption>
 </figure>

-{:.comment data-author="MVS"}
-Like we discussed, needs same-algorithm results as well and clearly explain this.

-The results from [](#performance-average) show that Comunica is able to achieve similar, and in most cases even better performance than the TPF client.
+The results from [](#performance-average) show that Comunica is able to achieve similar performance compared to the TPF client.
-Concretely, Comunica is faster for 16 queries, and slower for 4 queries.
+Concretely, both Comunica variants are faster for 11 queries, and slower for 9 queries.
-Overall, Comunica has slightly better performance than the TPF client.
 However, the difference in evaluation times is in most cases very small, and are caused by implementation details, as the implemented algorithms are equivalent.
 Contrary to our expectations, the performance overhead of Comunica's modularity is negligible.
-Comunica therefore improves upon the TPF client in terms of *modularity*, *functionality* and *performance*.
+Comunica therefore improves upon the TPF client in terms of *modularity* and *functionality*, and achieves similar *performance*.

+These results also illustrate the simplicity of comparing different algorithms inside Comunica.
+In this case, we compared an algorithm that is similar to that of the original TPF client with a simplified variant.
+The results show that the performance is very similar, but the original algorithm (Comunica-sort) is faster in most of the cases.
+It is however not always faster, as illustrated by query C1, where Comunica-sort is almost a second slower than Comunica-smallest.
+In this case, the heuristic algorithm of the latter was able to come up with a slightly better query plan.
+Our goal with this result is to show that Comunica can easily be used to compare such different algorithms, where future work can focus on smart mediator algorithms to choose the best BGP actor in each case.